SET OF TEN CARVED MAHOGANY AND WALNUT DINING CHAIRS

 The high-style design of these chairs may have been inspired by designs of Georges Jacob published in Pierre de la Mésangère’s Collection de Muebles et Objets de Gout (Paris, 1805), pl.
 194, described as a “chaise garnie,” and may have taken inspiration from George Smith’s 1828 Cabinet-maker and Upholsterer’s Guide, pl.
 CXLIII, where Smith illustrates a Gothic Drawing Room chair with related front legs, yet this confection is largely original and can not be found in any period pattern book.
 By 1835, very few American firms produced genuinely original, high-style pieces and most of the furniture trade had devolved into production of simple plain-style furniture in which the figure of the veneer was the primary decorative element, with few if any distinctive regional characteristics.
 Chairs of this caliber set Parkin apart from the majority of his competitors, not just in Philadelphia but in the United States, and establish him on a very high plain.

-A pair of chairs that has recently come to light with identical legs to the present set, but with backs and crest rails that link them to, and establishes Parkin as the maker of, chairs in the collections of the Metropolitan Museum of Art, the Philadelphia Museum of Art and the Yale Art Gallery.
+A pair of chairs that has recently come to light with identical legs and seat rails to the present set, but with backs and crest rails that link them to, and establishes Parkin as the maker of, chairs in the collections of the Metropolitan Museum of Art, the Philadelphia Museum of Art and the Yale Art Gallery.
 Also linked to this group by the design of their crest rails is a set of six side chairs in rosewood and an almost identical pair in mahogany in the author’s collection.
 These, in turn, have a large turned boss at the top of the legs that relates to ones used on a pair of footstools published in The Antiquarian (March 1931), p.76, that bear Parkin’s Egyptian Hall label.